RodneyShag/Spark/readme.md

 val partitioned = pairs.partitionBy(tunedPartitioner).persist()
 ```

-Each time the partitioned RDD is using, the partitioning is re-applied, resulting in unnecessary shuffling.
+Each time the partitioned RDD is used, the partitioning is re-applied, resulting in unnecessary shuffling.
 By using `persist` we are telling Spark that once you move the data around in the network and re-partition it, persist it where it is and keep it in memory.
 The results of `partitionBy` should always be persisted.

-#### 2 ways partioners can be passed around the transformation
+### 2 ways partioners can be passed around the transformation

-1. __Partitioner from parent RDD__ - Pair RDDs that are the result of a transformation on a _partitioned_ Pair RDD typically is configured to use the hash partitioner that was used to construct it.
+#### 1) __Partitioner from parent RDD__

+Pair RDDs that are the result of a transformation on a _partitioned_ Pair RDD is usually configured to use the hash partitioner that was used to construct it.

 Operations on Pair RDDs that hold to (and propagate) a partitioner: